Last Updated on 18 January 2026 by Cycloscope

 best for dog camping

 The Hiby is a 3-person lightweight tent whose main attraction is the wide anterior porch.
-This has an intelligent design with two side entrances and is large enough to allow for cooking if the weather is wet, it also could be used by a large dog in case you don’t want to bring the pet in the tent with you.
+This has an intelligent design with two side entrances and is large enough to allow for cooking.
+If the weather is wet, it also could be used by a large dog in case you don’t want to bring the pet into the tent with you.

 Besides that, the Hiby is a lightweight 3-season tent with a waterproofness rate slightly lower than some of its siblings, PU 3000mm